 Hyper-converged systems have really taken off over the past few years.
-According to last year’s ComputerWeekly/TechTarget IT Priorities survey, the proportion of respondents that plan to deploy hyper-converged infrastructure (HCI) had nearly trebled year-on-year, from 9% to 22%.
+According to last year’s ComputerWeekly/TechTarget IT Priorities survey, the proportion of respondents that to deploy hyper-converged infrastructure (HCI) had nearly trebled year-on-year, from 9% to 22%.

 Many suppliers have embraced the hyper-convergence wave with offerings to suit a range of budgets, but before any organisations plunge into the world of HCI, they need to know what it is and, more importantly, whether it is right for them.

 While most organisations have historically built out their own compute, storage and networking, HCI puts all three together in the hope of taking some pain out of making different bits of equipment play nicely with each other.